Jackie-Who/BPSR-AutoModules-Text-Format-/README.md

 5.  ▶️ **Start Monitoring**:
     -   Click "Start Monitoring" to begin capturing.
     -   🎮 In the game, trigger data transmission (e.g., changing channels or returning to the character selection screen).
-    -   📈 The application will detect the data and display the best results in the main panel.